Kraftbar/linux-essentials/config&docs/readme.md

 headset is stuck in mono 16 kHz until it is reconnected.

 Each suspend/resume cycle is a chance to hit this, which is why upstream never lets these nodes pause.

-The real fix is pipewire 1.2.x, which reworked transport acquire/release; `ppa:aglasgall/pipewire-extra-bt-codecs` has 1.2.7 for noble (and AAC/aptX, missing from the distro build because `fdk-aac` is in multiverse).
-Not attempted yet.
+**There is no known fix.** blueman issue #2976 reports this exact failure on this exact stack - pipewire 1.0.5, wireplumber 0.4.17, bluez 5, noble - and was closed as stale with no patch.
+The only workaround found there was to keep audio playing so the transport never idles, which is what `node.pause-on-idle = false` already achieves. bluez issue #1545 (a related pipewire/bluez transport race) is still open and unfixed.

+So the default is not a placeholder waiting on an upstream fix; it is the best anyone has.
+Upgrading pipewire is a guess, not a known cure - do not assume `ppa:aglasgall/pipewire-extra-bt-codecs` (1.2.7 for noble, also carries AAC/aptX that the distro build lacks because `fdk-aac` is in multiverse) will help.
+It might; nobody has shown that it does.

 ### Living with it